Culture of ancient Rome: Clothing

 In ancient Rome, the cloth and the dress distinguished one class of people from the other class.
 The tunic worn by plebeians (common people) like shepherds was made from coarse and dark material, whereas the tunic worn by patricians was of linen or white wool.
 A magistrate would wear the tunica angusticlavi; senators wore tunics with purple stripes (clavi), called tunica laticlavi.
 Military tunics were shorter than the ones worn by civilians.

 The many types of togas were also named.
 Boys, up until the festival of Liberalia, wore the toga praetexta, which was a toga with a crimson or purple border, also worn by magistrates in office.
 The toga virilis, (or toga pura) or man's toga was worn by men who had come of age to signify their citizenship in Rome.
 The toga picta was worn by triumphant generals and had embroidery of their skill on the battlefield.
 The toga pulla was worn in mourning.

 Even footwear indicated a person's social status.
 Patricians wore red and orange sandals, senators had brown footwear, consuls had white shoes, and soldiers wore heavy boots.
 Women wore closed shoes of colors such as white, yellow, or green.

 The bulla was a locket-like amulet worn by children.
-When about to marry, the woman would donate her lunula to the household gods, along with her toys, to signify maturity and womanhood.
+When about to marry, the woman would donate her lunula (also known as partha) to the household gods, along with her toys, to signify maturity and womanhood.

 Men typically wore a toga, and women wore a stola.
 The woman's stola was a dress worn over a tunic, and was usually brightly colored.
 A fibula (or brooch) would be used as ornamentation or to hold the stola in place.
 A palla, or shawl, was often worn with the stola.